PostgreSQL Connector

 Then, generate an array like [5, "John Doe"] and reference it from the Parameters Object or Array input.

-Note: If you use indexed variables, you cannot use named variables in the same query.
+Note: When indexed variables are used, named variables cannot be used in the same query.

 Named variables